Beginning The Process

 Insurance companies use several tactics in an attempt to get out of liability for personal injury claims.
 If you suffered an injury in a slip and fall at a store or restaurant, and it’s covered by the merchant liability statute in Louisiana, the insurance company is all but certain to raise the notice issue as a defense; that is, whether there was notice to the defendant store or restaurant about the unreasonably dangerous condition.
 They’ll likely also raise the issue of comparative fault, claiming that you should have seen or been aware of the unreasonably dangerous condition, and could be avoided it but didn’t because you were negligent.

 For more information on Evidence In A Premises Liability Claim, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (504) 527-8767today.
+Get the information and legal answers you are seeking by calling (504) 527-8767 today.